Graph Writing # 124 - Monthly expenditure of an average Australian family

 » Write at least 150 words.

-As is presented in the table, the average expenditure of an Australian family per month was AUD $ 675 in 1991 while this reached to AUD $ 715 after 10 years.
+As is presented in the table, the average expenditure of an Australian family per month was AUD 675 in 1991 while this reached to AUD 715 after 10 years.
 This shows that the average expenditure of an average Australian family had not increased significantly.
-In 1991, the expenditure on non-essential goods and services was $250 which was highest among the given categories.
-This reached to $ 270 in 2001 which was also the highest amount among the given expense categories in 2001.
-The expenses on food & housing were $155 & & 95 consecutively in 1991 and both of these expenses increased by only 5 dollars after 10 years.
-Interestingly the monthly amount spent on clothing and transport decreased over the 10 years and reached to $20 and $45 in the year 2001.
-The expenses on food, housing and electricity & water increased and the highest increase was in electricity and water.
+In 1991, the expenditure on non-essential goods and services was $250 which was the highest among the given categories.
+This reached to $270 in 2001 which was also the highest amount among the given expense categories in 2001.
+The expenses on food & housing were $155 and $95 consecutively in 1991 and both of these expenses increased by only 5 dollars after 10 years.
+Interestingly the monthly amount spent on clothing and transport decreased over the decade and reached to $20 and $45 in 2001.
+The expenses on food, housing and electricity & water increased and the highest increase was for electricity and water.